gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ### Add the layout and events list components to the events page

 By updating the `events.js` template with the following code, you will:
-By updating the `events.js` template with the following code, you will:

-- Import the two new components.
-- Refactor the `render` method to use the new components, and give the `<EventList>` component the events data.
 - Import the two new components.
 - Refactor the `render` method to use the new components, and give the `<EventList>` component the events data.